Company Dissolution, Liquidation and Cancelation in 5 steps

 In order to comply with the formal requirements relating to legal acts, such as corporation tax or other necessary acts, the former liquidators may carry them out themselves on behalf of the extinguished company even after its official cancellation or instruct third parties to do so on their behalf.

-If you have any questions on this subject, please feel free to contact our office at any time.
+If you have any questions on this subject, please feel free to contact our tax advisors at any time.